images 1 1

 Amazon provides a list of the top 2.4 million search terms by volume in brand analytics for sellers to look through.

-You can put your own keyword in, like “Castor” in the example above, and see all the search terms that are similar to it and use them for your campaigns.
+You can put your keyword in, like “Castor” in the example above, and see all the search terms that are similar to it and use them for your campaigns.

 Search Query Performance Report